 This six-hour-long Costa Rica tour begins with hotel pickup and a short drive to the river.
 From there, you’ll be outfitted with all the gear you need before you hop into a raft with your guide.

-You’ll be amazed at the beauty along the river and you will surely see some wildlife, too.
-At the end of the trip, you’ll be served a tasty Costa Rican lunch before you the guides return you to your accommodations in town.
+You’ll be amazed at the river’s beauty and surely see some wildlife, too.
+At the end of the trip, you’ll be served a tasty Costa Rican lunch before the guides return you to your accommodations in town.

 6. The Night Tour with Tracie The Bug Lady – Osa Peninsula